aws-samples/amazon-dynamodb-labs/content/game-player-data/open-games/Step3.en.md

-+++
+---
-title = "Query the sparse GSI" menuTitle = "Query the sparse GSI" date = 2021-04-21T07:33:04-05:00 weight = 43
+title: "Query the sparse GSI"
+menuTitle: "Query the sparse GSI"
+date: 2021-04-21T07:33:04-05:00
+weight: 43
-chapter = false
+chapter: false
-pre = ""
+pre: ""
-description = "To get started, you configure your environment and download code that you use during the lab."
+description: "To get started, you configure your environment and download code that you use during the lab."
-+++
+---

 Now that you have configured the GSI, let’s use it to satisfy some of the access patterns.